 If you love tacos, here are a few of our family favorites: Cook’s Illustrated Beef Tacos, Baked Taco Rollups, Tacos Al Pastor with Guacamole Taquero, Lone Star Taqueria Fish Tacos, South of the Border Taco Platter.

-Navajo Tacos are the perfect twist on a regular weeknight meal.
+Navajo Tacos are the perfect twist for a regular weeknight meal.
 A little crispy on the outside, soft on the inside and topped with your favorite taco-themed ingredients.

 Basically anything normally stuffed in a taco or on a tostada, is going to be even more delicious on this pillowy fried goodness!